calidan-x/summer-site/docs/fundamentals/file-upload.md

 # File Upload

-File upload should use multipart/form-data form format, the uploaded file will be saved in a tmp path that can be read by @File.
+File upload should use multipart/form-data form format, the uploaded file will be saved in a tmp path that can be read in body.

 ```ts